thereferences/practice/docs/source/development/languages.md

 # Languages & Programming

 :::{tip}
-<a href="https://github.com/thetemplates" target="_blank">For a quick start to developing via containers, try the templates for remote development.</a>
+<a href="https://github.com/thetemplates" target="_blank">For a quick start to remote development via containers, try the templates herein.</a>
 <br>
 :::